 8. What is your target for 2012?

 Stay undefeated.
 Go for my first title.
 Start to become a household name and put on a good show for my fans.

-My family are my main motivation, being successful for them and making them proud keeps me going.
-I’m a determined man and once I set my sights on a goal I live and breathe it until I get it.
-I’ve set my sights on becoming world champion so watch this space.
+My family is my main motivation.
+Being successful for them and making them proud keeps me going.
+I’m a determined man, and once I set my sights on a goal, I live and breathe it until I get it.
+I’ve set my sights on becoming a world champion, so watch this space.

 11. Mayweather or Pacquiao?

-Mayweather, he has a brilliant defence.
-It’s a close one though.
+Mayweather has a brilliant defense.
+It’s a close one, though.
 (Mayweather leads 7-1 in the series)